TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 ======================

 This tutorial assumes, that the TYPO3 instance is a brand new installation, without any themes, templates, pages or content yet.
-Ssee the :ref:`TYPO3 Installation Guide <t3install:start>` for a detailed explanation how to set up a TYPO3 instance from scratch.
+See the :ref:`TYPO3 Installation Guide <t3install:start>` for a detailed explanation how to set up a TYPO3 instance from scratch.
 For the sake of simplicity, it is also assumed, that TYPO3 has been installed the *traditional way*, by extracting the source